VCityTeam/TT-Ribs/README.md

   By default, the produced surfaces (both Cave and Tunnel systems) have boundaries (their topology is the one of [genus-n surfaces](https://en.wikipedia.org/wiki/Genus_(mathematics)) with [punctures](https://en.wikipedia.org/wiki/Puncture_(topology))).
 Set the `--fill_holes` flag will plug/fill the holes/boundaries of the resulting surface (that will thus be puncture free).

+- `--rugosity RUGOSITY`

+  Specify the amplitude of the short range geometric noise added to the vertices positions.
+This parameter tends to make jaggy surfaces.
+By default no noise is applied and a value of e.g. `0.2` provides a good clue of the effect of this parameter.

+- `--relief RELIEF`

+  Specify the amplitude of the mid range geometric noise added to the vertices positions.
+This parameter tends to make surfaces will smooth bumps.
+By default almost no noise is applied (default is `0.01`) and a value of e.g. `0.7` provides a good clue of the effect of this parameter.

 - `--no-ply-export`

   Do not export to PLY files. (default: False)